SyedAlthamish/PostureMonitor_V.2.0/v.2.0/data/V.3.0/v.3.0 ML-Ready/README.md

     with each row having only relevant posture states.

 The actual dataset consists solely of ***n naming convention where the starts represent characters and the n represents optional number.

+*Special Note: phar has corrupted data for s1 data due to powering down and up in between the protocol*